oracle/weblogic-remote-console/documentation/content/en/latest/troubleshoot-weblogic-remote-console/_index.md

         **Note**: Adding <code>-k</code> makes this connection insecure.
 It tells curl to skip the verification step that it normally performs on secure connections.

-    If the command fails, then a more general connectivity issue is affecting your domain.
+    If this command fails, then a more general connectivity issue is affecting your domain.
 See [Cannot connect to the Administration Server](#GUID-B3D14A11-0144-4B31-BFE3-E6AC59AEFCBE).

 -   To get the Administration Server’s runtime statistics *indirectly*: